findthatlead alternatives

 On my test list, the French rows came back cleaner from Dropcontact than from anything else ranked here.
 Credit where due; it's also the edge of what it does well.
 Enrow runs the same live-computation approach and then goes further: EU direct-dial numbers with sourcing paperwork behind them, US coverage, 10+ checks, billing only on valid results, and a one-click path from a LinkedIn profile to a complete CRM record.
 Dropcontact cleans.
 Enrow cleans and reaches.

-vs Enrow: strong EU hygiene, near-zero phone capability, and an entry cost per contact roughly four times Enrow's per valid email.
-Enrow brings the real EU direct dials and US reach Dropcontact lacks, still billed only on valid results, with the one-click CRM export on top.
+vs Enrow: strong EU hygiene, near-zero phones, and an entry cost roughly 4x Enrow's per valid email.
+Enrow adds real EU direct dials and US reach Dropcontact lacks, still billed only on valid results, with the one-click CRM export on top.

 Don't take a founder's word for his own tool.
 Put 50 of your hardest contacts through Enrow and read the results yourself; the free tier refills with 50 credits every month, no card.